Ask our Cyber Experts: Dean Lane

 Outside of the technical people, there needs to be a continuous awareness campaign.

 What metrics should be used to determine an organization’s risk profile that all leaders should be tracking today?

 Monitoring software exists and can provide many measurements (e.g., what is the strength of passwords and when were they last changed).
 Another metric would be when was the last backup completed and when was the last restore done – were they successful?
 That said, operating to a plan and measuring against that plan is the best way to track the most important items.

 How important is incident response planning, and how often should an organization’s plan be updated?

 Incidents come in levels of severity.
 SEV-1 means the system is down or to the point where people cannot do their job(s), SEV-2 is where major functionality is severely impaired, but operations can continue in a restricted fashion, SEV-3 is impaired operations of some components, but allows the user to continue using the system, and SEV-4 are general usage questions, cosmetic changes and possible errors in the documentation.

 There should be an incident drill at least twice a year, and the team should not be told it is coming, although they should be told it is a drill at the beginning of the exercise.
 If everyone knows it is coming, they can prepare (e.g. postpone the trip to the beach house, not buy concert tickets, etc.).

-Dean Lane is Senior Vice President for Cyber Intelligence at The Institute of World Politics.
+Dean Lane is Chief Information Officer at The Institute of World Politics.
 Dean brings a wealth of knowledge to his role at IWP.
 He has founded his own company, taught courses at Universities in California, was the Chief Information Officer for multiple companies, worked for a Big Four Consulting firm, and spent his time in the military with the Special Forces.
 Dean has a Bachelor of Arts from UCLA and a Master’s degree in Business Administration from National University.
 He is the author of three #1 best-selling books related to information technology.